Zharmakhan Tuyakbay: Political career

-Chair of the Mazhilis (1999–2004)
+Chairman of the Mäjilis (1999–2004)

-In 1999, Tuyakbay ran for a seat in the Mazhilis of Parliament of Kazakhstan where he won election at Sary-Agash constituency of the South Kazakhstan Region.
-On 1 December 1999, Tuyakbay was elected as the Chair of Mazhilis for a five-year term.
+In 1999, Tuyakbay ran for a seat in the Mäjilis of Parliament of Kazakhstan where he won election at Sary-Agash constituency of the South Kazakhstan Region.
+On 1 December 1999, Tuyakbay was elected as the Chairman of the Mäjilis for a five-year term.

 Several months before the 2004 legislative election, which were held on 19 September 2004, he became deputy chairman of the pro-government Otan party, and was the first on the election party list.
 However, on 14 October 2004, Tuyakbay publicly condemned violations during the elections and renounced his mandate as MP.

 2005 presidential campaign

-On 23 November 2004, Tuyakbay was elected as the chairman of the Coordinating Council of Democratic Forces of Kazakhstan, which included the Democratic Choice of Kazakhstan (QDT), Naghyz Ak Zhol, Communist Party of Kazakhstan where he led a working group for to elaborate the draft of the new Constitution of Kazakhstan.
+On 23 November 2004, Tuyakbay was elected as the chairman of the Coordinating Council of Democratic Forces of Kazakhstan, which included the Democratic Choice of Kazakhstan (QDT), Nağyz Aq Jol, Communist Party of Kazakhstan where he led a working group for to elaborate the draft of the new Constitution of Kazakhstan.

-On 20 March 2005, the political movement bloc, For a Just Kazakhstan (EQU), was formed where Tuyakbay became the chairman of the organization and was nominated as candidate for the upcoming presidential election which was supposed to be held in December 2006.
+On 20 March 2005, the political movement bloc, For a Just Kazakhstan (ÄQÜ), was formed where Tuyakbay became the chairman of the organization and was nominated as candidate for the upcoming presidential election which was supposed to be held in December 2006.
 However in June 2005, it was announced that a snap election would be held in December of that year.
 On 15 October 2005, Tuyakbay was registered as a presidential candidate by the Central Election Commission.
 He campaigned on the Nazarbayev's alleged corruption and vowed to fight poverty.

 In the presidential election held on 4 December 2005, Tuyakbay, with slightly more than 6%, came second after Nursultan Nazarbayev, who won more than 90% of the vote.
 The Organization for Security and Cooperation in Europe (OSCE) concluded that the election did not meet international standards, despite some improvements in the administration of the election.
 Tuyakbay refused to concede his loss and called for the results to be annulled.
 He challenged the case to the Supreme Court of Kazakhstan which rejected his appeal on 23 December.

 Chairman of the JSDP (2006–2019)

 On 19 July 2006, Tuyakbay announced about establishing a new political party that would become the Nationwide Social Democratic Party (JSDP) where its founding congress was held on 10 September 2006 in Almaty.
 From there, Tuyakbay was chosen to be its chairman.

-After the announcement of a snap parliamentary elections on 20 June 2007, Tuyakbay criticized the move as "giving the opposition a little to prepare."
+After the announcement of a snap parliamentary elections on 20 June 2007, Tuyakbay criticized the move as "giving the opposition too little to prepare."
 The JSDP came in second place and won 4.62% of the vote, however as it was expected, all the 98 contested seats were won by the ruling Nur Otan party.